agiledigital-labs/confluence-plugin-idea-search/README.md

 * have an issue or a jira ticket,
 * write a descriptive PR title
 * Add the @agiledigital-labs/atlassian-plugin team as a reviewer
+* We will review and provide feedback as soon as we can, it is easier if you help us along